AviatrixSystems/Docs/HowTos/Aviatrix_Account_Azure.rst

 1.0 Overview
 =============

-This document helps you to setup API credentials on Azure ARM.
+This document helps you setup API credentials on Azure ARM.

 Aviatrix Cloud Controller uses Azure APIs extensively to launch Aviatrix gateways, configure encrypted peering and other features.